-As I conduct an operational assessment with companies focusing on benchmarking and productivity, I find many companies do not openly share their warehouse KPIs and results with employees.
+As distribution consultants, we conduct warehouse assessments, or warehouse evaluations, with companies focusing on benchmarking and productivity.
+We find many companies do not openly share their warehouse KPIs and results with employees.
 Many don’t even have a formal, weekly process for capturing and reporting the KPIs.
 Those that do a good job of the weekly reporting often don’t have department and individual employee productivity goals and don’t publicly publish the results.
 You can’t improve something you haven’t measured.

 For most multichannel operations, receiving more boxes per hour, shipping more packages per hour, increasing on-time shipment, reducing error rates – this will result only when people achieve it.
 Yes, we should smartly invest in material handling equipment, sortation etc., but for most companies, future productivity comes from our people making it happen.

 I can’t believe how many owners and managers don’t want the employees to see the results of an operational assessment.
 We don’t need to show everything, but we don’t have anything to hide.
 By conducting an operational assessment, you can identify what the key drivers are that you want to improve.
 Reporting these results to employees re-enforces the factors we want to improve.

 Below are 7 steps for using an operational assessment to set, report, and improve your operational goals: